If you're a member of the U.S. armed forces who serves in a combat zone, you:

 It’s an area where U.S. armed forces are engaging in or have engaged in combat.

-The area is designated as a combat zone by presidential executive order.
+The area is designated as a combat zone by a presidential executive order.

 You don’t have to report income received during service in a combat zone as gross income.